nahusznaj/proxyAPI_whatsapp/README.md

 Send a template message from Twilio Whatsapp number from rest API to participant_2.

 When participant_2 responds to Twilio Whatsapp number, participant_1 will receive a message from Twilio Whatsapp number.
 After this, both participants can message each other.

+Comments:

+Blue double tick (read message) is not supported

+Audio messages are supported

+Media is supported

+The steps not covered by the scripts can be done easily from console.
+I'll update the scripts when I have more time or PRs are welcome :)